amir-sabzi/MinesVPN/docs/project_documentation/Phase_1.md

 Description:\
 To timestamp packets from userspace, I wrote a [C script](https://github.com/ubc-systopia/minesvpn-benchmarking/blob/main/codes/socket_code/socket_timestamping.c).
 In this script I generate packets in a sender-loop, timestamp them, and send them with modifiable inter-arrival times at the software.
 In these experiments, I tried a set of values for inter-arrival times in the code and measured the intervals based on the hardware timestamps.
 This enables us to accurately measure the NIC behavior in terms of managing packets in its queues.
 To study the NIC behavior, we set a value in microseconds as the interval between two packets generated in the userspace.
 Then, we measure the intervals based on hardware timestamps provided by the NIC.
 We calculate the average, standard deviation, and drift of intervals compared to software intervals for these packets.
 To have reliable data, we repeated each experiment 5 times and reported the average of mean, std, and drift as the final value.

-To see the effect of the NIC rate limiting on the inter-arrival times of packets, we repeat the same experiment by using the following command to enforce a rate of 100Mbps by changing the link mode.
+To see the effect of the NIC rate limiting on the inter-arrival times of packets, in the 5th experiment, we repeated the same experiment by using the following command to enforce a rate of 100Mbps by changing the link mode.
 ```
 sudo ethtool -s enp66s0f1 speed 100 duplex full autoneg on
 ```